Ricky1401/LA-Framework/README.md

 - **Distillation**: Distill large teacher models into smaller student models using MiniLLM, enabling efficient training and deployment.
 - **Unified Interface**: Simple Python classes and scripts to perform both quantization and distillation with minimal code changes.

+> **Note:** Both quantization and distillation require a CUDA-capable GPU and the CUDA toolkit/libraries to be installed.

 ## Distillation - MiniLLM

 This framework leverages MiniLLM for distillation: